-Gubruds Services provides QuietCool Whole House Fans to keep your home comfortable for the warm season!
+Gubruds Services provides QuietCool Whole House Fans to keep your home comfortable!

 QuietCool Solar Attic Fans offer unmatched savings, an AC/DC Inverter so your fan can work even when the sun is not shining, and a greener home.

 These fans also feature a preset thermostat, an Ultra-Energy Efficient DC motor, a heavy-duty steel housing, and an included AC/DC inverter.

 Contact Gubruds Services today for your new QuietCool Solar Fan!Book Online Book Online

 First Responder Discounts

 Solar attic fans work by using sunlight to power the fan’s motor to help prevent any heat or moisture build-up in your attic.
 Your attic can reach temperatures of up to 150 ºF which can destroy the integrity of your home as well as completely destroy your roof because of the humidity and moisture build-up.
 Because of this, solar attic fans can prolong the life of your roof structure and air conditioning while helping you save up to 30% on A/C costs.

 How It Works

 Anytime it is cooler outside than the inside of a home, the QuietCool whole house fan system will work effectively.
 In the summer, this normally happens in the late afternoon to early evening and through to the next morning.

 When whole-house fans are turned on, the fans will pull the cooler outdoor air into your home, through your windows, across your living space, into the attic, and out the attic vents, replacing the hot, stale air.
 This helps cool the home and attic by up to 30 degrees Fahrenheit or more.